nicosalm/salm.dev/src/writing/preserving-my-future-self/index.md

 # Preserving My Future Self
 Date: 2024-08-18

-> Ergonomic overhaul to improve health and reduce strain.
+> I underwent an ergonomic overhaul to improve health and reduce strain.
+Or: I got a new, expensive keyboard that got sawed in half.
+Either way, it was an adventure worth sharing.

 **(!!!) - This post is being updated.**